 Below, I share a whole list of sources for travel lovers to use to travel virtually!
 The resources are grouped by the kind of travel you like to do (arts and culture, the outdoors, etc.).
 Skip on down to your favorite activities, and start exploring!

 If you have a resource to contribute, please let me know in the comments below!
 I will update this post with your resources as well.

 General Virtual Tour Site

-To start with, I am linking to 101+ virtual tours of some of the most popular attractions in the world, ranging from Uluru in Australia to the Forbidden City of Beijing.
+To start off how to travel virtually, I am linking to 101+ virtual tours of some of the most popular attractions in the world, ranging from Uluru in Australia to the Forbidden City of Beijing.
 The attractions are sorted by country, and provide a great overview of some major world destinations.

 Arts and Culture